esentri/domainlifecycles/dlc-plugins/readme.md

 request is in flight; for very large domains it can be the difference between comfortably fitting into a build's memory budget and risking an `OutOfMemoryError`, while for smaller domains the default is simpler and sufficiently efficient.

+The static analysis itself keeps memory bounded by caching only up to `staticAnalysisCacheSize` classes (domain, JDK and library classes alike) at a time while resolving method bodies; classes evicted from the cache are simply re-parsed from the classpath on the next access.
+The default, `500`, comfortably holds a mid-sized domain plus its immediate dependencies without evicting on every lookup.
+Lower it to cap memory usage further for very large projects (at the cost of more re-parsing), or raise it if you have memory to spare and want to avoid re-parsing.

 #### Run
 ```bash